JaninaMattes/janinamattes/README.md

 ### Hi there 👋 I’m Janina

-I’m a Master’s student in Computer Science at the [University of Munich](https://www.lmu.de/en/), with a strong interest in building intelligent and interactive systems.
+I’m a Master’s student in Computer Science at the [University of Munich](https://www.lmu.de/en/), with an interest in building intelligent and interactive systems.
 My focus areas are **machine learning**, **full-stack development** (web & mobile), and **VR/game development**.
-I’m currently expanding my skill set in **high-performance computing** to better understand scalable and efficient systems.
+I’m currently learning more about **high-performance computing** to better understand scalable and efficient systems.

 I am passionate about robotics, science, learning and sharing my learning process with others.
 You can see a full list of what I am up to on my [projects & portfolio](https://janinamattes.github.io/#profile) (currently a work in progress ⏳).